 Let's get straight to the numbers.
 On average, homeowners can expect to spend around $3,216 to build a fence, with most projects falling somewhere between $1,857 and $4,756.
 For a standard 6-foot privacy fence, the cost often lands around $35 per linear foot.
 The biggest variable here is your choice of material.
 A simple pine fence will be on the lower end of the spectrum, while premium materials like a durable composite fence will have a higher initial price.
 To estimate your material costs, measure the perimeter of the area you want to enclose and multiply that number by the per-foot cost of your chosen fencing.

-Factor in Installation and Labor
+Don't Forget Installation and Labor Costs

 Unless you’re a seasoned DIYer, you’ll likely hire a professional for installation, and that labor makes up a huge part of the final bill—typically 50% to 70% of the total cost.
 In most areas, you can expect labor to run between $15 and $30 per linear foot.
 This price can go up if your property presents a challenge.
 Things like steep slopes, rocky soil, or dense clay make digging post holes much more difficult, which means more time and effort for the installation crew.
 When getting quotes from contractors, make sure they detail the labor costs separately so you know exactly what you’re paying for.